Wagner takes the reigns at Schalke

 Watch the Bundesliga LIVE on beIN SPORTS

-Wagner's hugely successful tenure at Huddersfield - which saw him gain promotion to the Premier League in 2017 and secure survival the following year - came to an end in January, the 47-year-old departing by mutual consent with the Terriers bottom of the table and doomed to relegation.
+Wagner's hugely successful tenure at Huddersfield Town, which saw him gain promotion to the Premier League in 2017 and secure survival the following year, came to an end in January, the 47-year-old departing by mutual consent with the Terriers bottom of the table and doomed to relegation.

 He will now return to management with Schalke, who sacked Domenico Tedesco as their head coach in March and are currently under the interim management of Huub Stevens.